JakubNei/mcs-ICodeCompiler/README.md

 If compilation takes long time everytime you start your game, you could technically save compiled dynamic assembly into dll file with [System.Reflection.Emit.AssemblyBuilder.Save(string filePath)](https://msdn.microsoft.com/en-us/library/8zwdfdeh(v=vs.110).aspx) and on the next run load it with [System.Reflection.Assembly.LoadFrom(string assemblyFile)](https://msdn.microsoft.com/en-us/library/1009fa28(v=vs.110).aspx).

 ## Why am I releasing this here
 * I had this laying around for about 3 months.
 * I see others doing ugly workarounds.
 (I think Cities: Skylines had a complete ~300mb Mono in their release just so they can compile C# code during runtime ?)
 * I never properly tested it.

+## Future work
+You can limit the permissions of assemblies by loading them into your own sandboxed AppDomain.
+This is what [Space Engineers](https://github.com/KeenSoftwareHouse/SpaceEngineers/) and other games do.
+It would be nice if this project contained an easy to use classes to do this.

 ## Default behavior
 Tries to be as close as possible to the official .NET ICodeCompiler implementation.